imthefounder/dao-governance-platform/README.md

 #### Notes

-There are 2 phases when we want to utilize this token.
+There are 2 phases when we want to utilize this token in the protocol.
 After kicking off as Phase 1, the community governance will be under observation.
-When phase 1 is stable and mature, we will transition into phase 2 gradually.
+When phase 1 is stable and mature, we will transition into phase 2 gradually in the future.

 - Phase 1:
   We use the token to represent the voting power of the holder.
 And manage governance off-chain using the token balance of the governance participants.